Saint Aymes Chocolates

 Nearest Station: Marble Arch (Underground)

-Saint Aymes have just opened up recently earlier this year by the two most kind-hearted sisters Michela and Lois Wilson.
-It’s a perfect spot when the weather is warm to sit around the wisteria framed decoration and have a Hot Chocolate with either some croissants or unicorn biscuits.
-Likewise, there serve breakfast too, if you’re feeling peckish for some food then you’ll be covered.
+Saint Aymes had just opened up recently earlier this year with the two most kind-hearted sisters, Michela and Lois Wilson.
+It’s a perfect spot when the weather is warm enough to sit around wisteria-framed decorations and have Hot Chocolate with either some croissants or unicorn biscuits.
+Likewise, there serves breakfast too, if you’re feeling peckish for some food then you’ll be covered.

 Not many people still know where this place is or know about it, so it’s best to be there quick to get those perfect shots as I can imagine this place will be overwhelmed with people during the summer period.

 The interiors downstairs and upstairs are really eye-catching and you would easily fall in love with the amount of floral and antiques there is around here.
-Even though there have two beautiful floral walls upstairs, if it gets busy upstairs you could go downstairs and sit around another stunning floral wall display with a pink sofa to have your food and tea.
+Even though there are two beautiful floral walls upstairs, if it gets busy upstairs you can go downstairs and sit around another stunning floral wall display with a pink sofa to have your food and tea.

-The Gourmet hot chocolate was divine, but in my thoughts, it seemed quite expensive £9.95 for just one glass.
-Also, the small unicorn cookie costs about £3.85.
+Gourmet hot chocolate was divine, but in my thoughts, it seemed quite expensive £9.95 for just one glass.
+Also, small unicorn cookies cost about £3.85.
 Although you may need some water along with you as it tends to dry up in your mouth, kindly enough Lois one of the co-owner provided me with some water to have along with the cookie.

 These macaroons were one of the many most pleasant-looking treats on their table when you first enter this cafe.

 Overall experience, I loved it, as Saint Aymes co-founders were really kind and welcoming.
-I would recommend visiting during the daytime If you’re looking to grab those perfect snaps.
-Although I did not have the food, maybe another day, but the chocolates and the hot drinks here are a must to try.
-The pricing seemed a bit high for the items, but it’s in Central London, where prices tend to be high as its quality/style there look out.
+I would recommend visiting during the daytime if you’re looking to grab those perfect snaps.
+Although I did not have the food, maybe another day, the chocolates and the hot drinks here are a must to try.
+The pricing seemed a bit high for the items, but it was in Central London, where prices tend to be as high as its quality/style there looks out.